Majored/php-bbb-api-wrapper/README.md

 A PHP wrapper for MC-Market's [HTTP API](https://www.mc-market.org/wiki/ultimate-api/).

 - Full coverage of the API.
+- Type hinting used for IDE autocomplete & readability.
-- Requests are queued and may be dynamically delayed to stay within rate limiting rules.
+- Requests are dynamically stalled to stay within rate limiting rules.
+- No dependencies other than cURL - clone this repository and go!

-## Installation & Usage
+## Usage

-// TODO

 An extensive list of [examples](https://github.com/Majored/php-mcm-api-wrapper/tree/main/examples) can be found under the `/examples` directory.